Make your USB drive bootable by using RMPrepUSB

 Use Easy2Boot to make a multiboot USB drive (free)

-Easy2Bootallows you to copy ALL and ANY .iso, .img, .ima, .gz files, all Linux LiveCD ISOs and Windows Install ISOs (XP through to Server 2012) to your USB drive and boot from any of them.
-Automatic menu system.
-Just copy over your filesand boot - no special utility required, no linux cheat codes.
-Fully documented and configurable.
+Just copy ALL and ANY .iso, .img, .ima, .vhd, .wim, ima.gz files, all Linux LiveCD ISOs and Windows Install ISOs to your USB drive and boot from any of them.
+Automatic menu system each time you boot.
+Just copy over your files (or delete them) and boot - no special utility required, no linux cheat codes.
+Fully documented and highly configurable.

 Most Popular Tutorials on this Site